stackpress/lib/docs/Structures.md

 A JSON string derived from the nest.

-#### Callable Nest
+### 1.13.
+Callable Nest

-Creates a callable Nest instance that can be invoked as a function to get nested values.
+Creates a callable Nest instance that can be invoked as a function to get nested values with functional programming patterns.

 ```typescript
 import { nest } from '@stackpress/lib';